 For the last 5 years, Dr Symes has been actively involved in clinical trials for retinal Diseases.
 He has published a number of articles in the scientific press on cataract surgery visual outcomes.

 His diverse fellowship experience helps him to treat patients with multiple eye diseases.

 Dr Tame has broad experience in Oral Surgery and Oral Medicine with a special interest in advanced Dento-Alveolar surgery including management of impacted teeth, complex extractions, dental implants, oral medicine and oral pathology.

 Originally from Cardiff, Wales, Dr Tame qualified with BDS from Bristol University in 2000.
 He then undertook training in Oral and Maxillofacial Surgery at Houseman and Registrar level at Royal Gwent Hospital, United Kingdom.
 Michael has had extensive training in Surgical Dentistry and gained the Membership of the Royal College of Surgeons of Edinburgh (MFDS) and the Graduate Diploma in Surgical Dentistry from The University of Sydney.
-He obtained the specialist Fellowship in Oral Surgery and Oral Medicine from the Royal College of Surgeons in Ireland FFD(OSOM)RCSI in 2014.
+He obtained the Fellowship in Oral Surgery and Oral Medicine from the Royal College of Surgeons in Ireland FFD(OSOM)RCSI in 2014.

-Additionally, Dr Tame has been providing specialist Oral Surgery services to patients at Concord Hospital, Royal Prince Alfred Hospital and Canterbury Hospital.
+Additionally, Dr Tame has been providing Oral Surgery services to patients at Concord Hospital, Royal Prince Alfred Hospital and Canterbury Hospital.

 Dr Tame works privately in the Sydney metropolitan area and is available for consultations at his Pymble practice.